(If you like this blog, please share it. Thanks!)

 As Vice President of Content for our high-tech PR firm, I’ve worked hard over the years to earn the faith of our clients’ target audiences in writing blogs, industry press bylines, case studies and white papers.
 Toward that end, here are three best practices that have helped accomplish this.

 Don’t push the hard sell.
 Yes, all brand content essentially “sells” something.
 But there are “hard” and “soft” sell techniques that you can put in play here, and I opt for the latter.
 During many of my article collaborations with IT industry clients, I’ve encouraged them to resist specific references to their products.
 The fastest way to lose your audience, I’ll say, is to make them think they’re reading an advertisement.
 Typically, business leaders, IT purchase decision-makers and other invested readers will click on a content link because they’re seeking information to solve their problems.
+In addition to entertaining them and telling stories, 84 percent of today’s audience expects content to provide solutions to them, i.e., educate them and solve their problems, according to research from Havas Group.
 Given this, it’s best to save the “sell” for the very end of a piece – and “speak softly” when you do it.
 (Allow links to promote products and services, for example.)

 Don’t “talk down” to your audience.
 You’ll lose readers very quickly if they feel they’re being treated condescendingly.
 So lose the snark.
 Again, your audience is seeking to solve problems.
 That’s why I prefer to adopt the tone of a favorite teacher from high school or college – engaging, informative, with clearly illustrated examples and just a touch of gentle humor.